Burning foot pain is a common complaint, usually as a result of damage to the nerves of the foot or leg.

 Symptoms: Burning foot pain especially when walking, weakness, muscle cramp, sores or ulcers, changes in skin colour (usually blue/purple), decreased hair and nail growth.
 May affect one or both feet.
 Symptoms usually get worse with activity and improve with rest

-Symptoms: Burning foot pain on the sole of the foot, pins and needles, numbness in the heel and toes.
+Symptoms: Burning foot pain on the side and bottom of the foot, pins and needles, numbness in the heel and toes.
 Usually only affects one foot

 Causes: Prolonged high blood sugar levels damage the blood vessels that supply the nerves with oxygen and nutrients and affect how the nerves transmit signals